-Both state transitions OFF→ON and ON→OFF can be recorded as event or alarm in the appropriate lists.
+If a data logger is implemented both state transitions OFF→ON and ON→OFF can be recorded as event or alarm in the appropriate lists.

 Upper limit: Limit for ON ≥ Limit for OFF

 - ► The limit value becomes active (1) as soon as the limit for ON state is exceeded.
 It remains active until the associated measured quantity falls below the limit for OFF state again. - The limit value is inactive (0) if either the limit for ON is not yet reached or if, following the activation of the limit value, the associated measured quantity falls below the limit for OFF state again.